Skip to main content

 Chinese water dragon

 While Chinese water dragons may be friendly, they aren’t ideal for first-time reptile owners.
 They have complex care needs, including a minimum 6-foot-tall enclosure, UVB lighting, a precise temperature and humidity range, and a diet that includes some live foods like crickets and mealworms.
-Chinese water dragons typically do best when housed alone, since same-sex adults can fight.
-As a result, they’re best for avid, experienced reptile owners who have plenty of space and time to dedicate to their care.
+Chinese water dragons do best when housed alone, since same-sex adults can fight.
+As a result, they’re perfect for avid, experienced reptile owners who have plenty of space and time to dedicate to their care.

 Corn snake wrapped around a piece of wood